-This post will help you get rid of cable and still watch TV, and for much cheaper price.
+This post will help you get rid of cable and still watch TV and for a much lower price.
 If you tired of paying the Cable companies outrageous amounts of money for TV channels you don’t even watch then continue to read on.

 Prisoners Of The Cable Company

-My wife and me just bought a house two years ago and we were now looking to save money.
+My wife and I just bought a house two years ago, and we were now looking to save money.
 Two years with a mortgage payment does that to you.
-Well we both grew up with no cable, just free TV through a antenna.
-But when we grew up we both got hooked on Cable TV and couldn’t live without it.
+Well, we both grew up with no cable, just free TV through an antenna.
+But when we grew up, we both got hooked on Cable TV and couldn’t live without it.

-There are some really great TV programs out there, Game of Thrones, Better Call Saul, The Walking Dead, etc that we could not live without, but for most of the other channels we had that were unwatched and useless to us.
-I felt like Steve McQueen in the movie Papillon, in prison on a inescapable island trying to get free of the outrageous pricing of cable.
+There are some really great TV programs out there, Game of Thrones, Better Call Saul, The Walking Dead, etc. that we could not live without, but for most of the other channels we had that were unwatched and useless to us.
+I felt like Steve McQueen in the movie Papillon, in prison on an inescapable island trying to get free of the outrageous pricing of cable.

-We are very exhausted of paying an outrageously high Cable bill every month, with no way of getting a discount from the Cable company.
+We are exhausted from paying an outrageously high Cable bill every month, with no way of getting a discount from the Cable company.
 This got us exploring different methods and asking around to different people on what they use and pay.
 Couple this with a ton of research.

 First Step To Freedom

-- Calculate price of all services and compare to old bill.
+Calculate the price of all services and compare to old bill.
 Make needed cuts to save if needed.

 Antennas Are Back!!! – Free TV

-By far the cheapest way to get TV, short of stealing it from your neighbor, is to switch to the over-the-air broadcast television signals with a indoor or outdoor antenna.
-These radio waves are free for anyone with a antenna to watch.
+By far the cheapest way to get TV, short of stealing it from your neighbor, is to switch to the over-the-air broadcast television signals with an indoor or outdoor antenna.
+These radio waves are free for anyone with an antenna to watch.
 Old school style, baby.
-The greed of Cable companies have pushed the consumer back to reality, oh, there goes gravity…too antennas.
+The greed of Cable companies have pushed the consumer back to reality, oh, there goes gravity… to antennas.
 Free TV is great.
-The masses are diverting down a path, right passed the Cable Guuuuyyy.
+The masses are diverting down a path; right passed the Cable Guuuuyyy.

-Antennas can be bought to receive regular TV signal or HD TV signal.
-Many local provided channels can be watched with a simple antenna (rabbit ears), which depending on your area determines the amount of channels you get and the amount of HD TV channels available.
-Usually, the more urban the area, the more available TV programs to which to choose.
+Antennas can be purchased to receive regular TV signal or HD TV signal.
+Many local provided channels can be watched with a simple antenna (rabbit ears), which depending on your area determines the number of channels you get and the amount of HD TV channels available.
+Usually, the urbaner the area, the more available TV programs from which to choose.
 The more rural, the less available TV programs to watch.

 You might be happy with what is available on over-the-air stations, but you also might be unhappy.
 Depends on your channel preference and TV programs preference.
 But it is an excellent way to add FREE programs to your TV viewing arsenal.

-The TV signal is free but the antenna you might need to buy, isn’t.
+The TV signal is free, but the antenna you might need to buy isn’t.
 There are all kinds of antenna available.
 They have ones you can mount in your house or outside or within your attic.
-Old school rabbit ears to weird shaped HD antennas able to pull in a signal 150 miles away.
+Old school rabbit ears and weird shaped HD antennas able to pull in a signal 150 miles away.
 If this is going to be your only and primary source of TV, I suggest you get the best one you can afford.
 Expect to pay anywhere from $5.00 to $150.00.

 I highly recommend you check out the website AntennaWeb or TVFool.
-All you do is enter in your zip code and it will pull up a map and chart of available stations, with the distance to the transmitting towers included.
-So you can make an informed decision on a antenna purchase.
+All you do is enter your zip code, and it will pull up a map and chart of available stations, with the distance to the transmitting towers included.
+So you can make an informed decision on an antenna purchase.
 Make sure the antenna you purchase can pull in the stations you need.
-The distance a antenna can pull in is usually within the description.
+The distance an antenna can pull in is usually within the description.
 So cross check this with AntennaWeb or TVFool to make sure you get stations you want.

 Can I Quit Cable?